bclinkinbeard/Georgia/report.md

 ## What's the solution?

 If subtraction doesn't work, what's the solution?
-The previous examples give a hint: Consider the _context_ and look at academic growth relative to students with the same starting point.
-This is exact what the [Georgia Model of Student Growth](http://www.gadoe.org/Curriculum-Instruction-and-Assessment/Assessment/Pages/Georgia-Student-Growth-Model.aspx) does by looking at all students across the state that share the same achievement history as the student in the given grade and content area.
+The previous examples give a hint: Consider the _context_ and look at where the student currently is relative to students with the same starting point.
+This is exactly what the [Georgia Model of Student Growth](http://www.gadoe.org/Curriculum-Instruction-and-Assessment/Assessment/Pages/Georgia-Student-Growth-Model.aspx) does by looking at all students across the state that share the same achievement history as the student in the given grade and content area.
+Each student receives a _student growth percentile_ indicating how remarkable their progress is relative to their academic peers: those students with the same achievement history.

 <iframe
     style=“border: 2px solid #111111;”